neurallayer/Photon.jl/README.md

 ## Features
-The goal is to provide a user friendly API for Machine Learning that enables fast prototyping, while remaining fast.
+The goal is to provide a user friendly API for Machine Learning that enables both prototyping and production ready solutions, while remaining fast.

 Some of the features:

-- Rather then providing all of the input and output shapes, you only provide the output ones.
-The framework will infer the input sizes the first time it is being invoked.
+- The framework will infer the input sizes the first time it is being invoked.
+This makes it quicker to get started, but also making the layers more reusable.

-- If the dimensionality is not matching and there is a sensible default, that will be applied.
+- Where possible, sensible defaults are selected.

+- Make it easy to create reproducable results.

 ## Todo
 This software is still alpha quality and there remain many things to do: